 Tell Kibana where to send monitoring data by setting Elasticsearch’s URL in

-If TLS/SSL is not enabled on Elasticsearch, this is an
+If SSL is enabled on Elasticsearch, this is an

 If not using X-Pack security, start Kibana by opening a command prompt to Kibana Home and entering this command: